Policies & FAQs

 We are excited to have a variety of programs available in 2023, at our Congressional Campus, Sleepy Hollow Elementary and St. Agnes Campus.
 We invite you view our Find a Camp where you can filter by location to learn more about our variety of offerings.

 Do you have to commit to the full session?

 While your camper does not have to attend every day of the program, there is no prorated refund for only attending a portion of the session.

 Our brand new Rameika Aquatic Center opened in June 2022 and has been an incredible hit with our campers and staff.
 On campus programs will swim daily weather permitting.

 Can we visit the campus before signing up for camp?

-We do plan to host tours of the outdoor facilites and can schedule those by contacting the camp office.
-We also plan to post information on our Open House in early June shortly.
-We encourage you to view our Virtual Campus Tour for the time being.
+We do plan to host tours of the outdoor facilities and can schedule those by contacting the camp office.

 Do you offer lunch and snacks?

 Lunch and snacks are available to all of our campers, however you are more than welcome to pack your own.
 Please see the Lunch and snacks sections of the website and brochure for more information.

 I registered my child(ren) for one of the waitlists.
 When will I hear if they got into the camp or not?